-The Notebook, Easy A, She's All That & More Movies We Love to Watch on E!
+The Notebook, Harry Potter, 17 Again & More Movies We Love to Watch on E!
 This Week!

 It's time to grab a blanket, order a pizza and tune into E! to catch one of your favorite flicks.

-This week, E! is bringing you nothing but feel-good romcoms, romance films and hilarious comedies as a part of our Movies We Love.
+This week, E! is bringing you nothing but feel-good movies with a lineup of romcoms, nostalgic fantasies and hilarious comedies as a part of our Movies We Love.

 As many of you may be working from home, have no fear, as we have the perfect slate of movie programming to get you through the week.

-If you are in the mood to laugh out loud, you won't want to miss films like That Awkward Moment and Couples Retreat.
+If you are in the mood to laugh out loud, you won't want to miss films like Couples Retreat.

-We've also got some throwbacks that will hit the spot if you're looking for nostalgia, like the teen classic She's All That.
+We've also got some throwbacks that will hit the spot if you're looking for nostalgia, like the teen classic She's All That and the beloved first three films of the Harry Potter franchise.

-There's also plenty of films featuring stars like Zac Efronor Emma Stone in films like 17 Again and Easy A.

-And while all of those films feature a bit of romance, if you want to lean all into the romantic genre, grab your tissues because we've got The Notebook and The Wedding Planner coming right up.
+If you want to lean all into the romantic genre, grab your tissues because we've got The Notebook coming right up.

 Check out what Movies We Love are coming to you this week below or watch them right here.